gaoyaoxin/pytoexe/README.md

 * <a href="https://github.com/expressjs/express"> Express </a> to create the server
 * <a href="https://github.com/caolan/async"> Async </a> to run the shell commands in series
 - For the frontend, I've mainly used <a href="https://github.com/jquery/jquery">JQuery</a>, <a href="https://github.com/sweetalert2/sweetalert2">SweetAlert2</a>, <a href="https://github.com/aehlke/tag-it">Tag-it</a>, <a href="https://github.com/procurios/ResizeSensor">ResizeSensor</a>, and <a href="https://github.com/dhg/Skeleton"> Skeleton </a>

-# Contribute
-If you have any idea on how to improve this project, don't hesitate to <a href="http://michaelcukier.com"> get in touch with me</a>